aMMokschaf/KubeLinterBot/README.md

 # KubeLinterBot

 KubeLinterBot calls KubeLinter with one ore more .yaml or .yml, interprets KubeLinter's output and posts a comment to the relevant commit via the github-API if there is a security-problem.
+There is a Kube-Linter-binary (version 0.1.6.) included (_kubelinter_-folder).
+Check https://github.com/stackrox/kube-linter/releases for updates.

 ## How to install
 1. If there is no file named _kube-linter-bot-configuration.yaml_ in the _KubeLinterBot_-folder, copy the sample-file from the samples-folder.